qbnetworks/.github/profile/README.md

 **Here are some ideas to get you started:**

-🙋‍♀️ A short introduction - A Free Software company which is holding and maintaining @masscollabs and its subprojects
+🙋‍♀️ A short introduction - A Free Software company which is holding and maintaining [Masscollabs Services](https://www.masscollabs.xyz) and its subprojects

 ## Free Software is all about Freedom of Speech